 4 Skincare Practices Around the World You Can Replicate at Home

-Over the last year, the interest in skincare has skyrocketed.
+Over the last few years, interest in skincare has skyrocketed.
 According to Google’s 2020 Year in Search, skincare-related questions were among the most popular.
 A large portion was related to DIY and how to perfect a routine.
 Today, while makeup is slowly starting to regain its market, the demand for skincare hasn’t waned.

-If you were one of the millions searching for skincare tips and tricks online, we’ve compiled some of the best beauty secrets from around the globe that you can enjoy in the comfort of your own home:
+If you're one of the millions searching for skincare tips and tricks online, we’ve compiled some of the best beauty secrets from around the globe that you can enjoy in the comfort of your own home:

 Photo credit: PrettyMe